 The Stormwater Reserve Fund is used to complete stormwater projects throughout the Township.
-Schoolhouse Road is currently closed awaiting repairs to the bridge.
-These repairs are scheduled to begin in early 2023.
-Schultz Road bridge is also scheduled for repairs in early 2023.
-There are numerous projects within the Township just awaiting funding.
+In 2023, repairs were made to the bridges on Schoolhouse Road and Schultz Road.
 Funds for this account are collected from individuals and developers when providing funds in lieu of stormwater installations.